-There will be at least one homework assignment a week, and there will be several quizzes throughout the semester.
+There will be an average of one homework assignment a week, and there will be several quizzes throughout the semester.
 The midterm exam will take place in the second half of October, and the final exam will take place during the examination period at the end of the semester.